Charter School Growth Fund (Charter Fund Inc)

 -

-Demographic Focus: CSGF prioritizes organizations serving underserved populations.
-The 2025 Seed cohort serves student populations where over 80% are students of color and approximately 70% are from low-income families.
+Demographic Focus: CSGF prioritises organisations serving underserved populations.
+Portfolio schools typically serve student populations where over 80% are students of colour and approximately 70% are from low-income families.

 -

-Innovative Yet Proven Models: The 2025 cohort shows CSGF values diverse pedagogical approaches (project-based learning, mastery-based progression, career pathways, Spanish immersion, STEAM focus), but these must be grounded in evidence of effectiveness.
+Innovative Yet Proven Models: CSGF values diverse pedagogical approaches (project-based learning, mastery-based progression, career pathways, Spanish immersion, STEAM focus), but these must be grounded in evidence of effectiveness.

 -

-Leadership Diversity: CSGF actively supports leaders of color and female leadership.
-In 2024, 63% of new investments were led by leaders of color, and 46% had female leadership.
+Leadership Diversity: CSGF actively supports leaders of colour and female leadership, with recent investments showing 63% led by leaders of colour and 46% with female leadership.

 Key Takeaways for Grant Writers